horw/open-telemetry-slides/open-telemetry-slides.md

 <div class='absolute bottom-2 right-3'>
 presented by Igor Udot
 </div>

 ---

+Monitoring vs observability

+Monitoring works outside
+Observability inside

+Monitoring typically answers the question "Is the system working as expected?"
+It involves tracking predefined metrics and thresholds to ensure that systems are functioning within acceptable parameters.
+Monitoring focuses on collecting data on system performance, availability, and other key indicators to detect issues or anomalies.

+On the other hand, observability addresses the question "Why is the system behaving this way?"
+Observability is about gaining insights into the internal state of a system based on the data it provides.
+It involves the ability to understand and infer the system's internal state based on its external outputs.
+Observability goes beyond monitoring by providing a more holistic view of system behavior and enabling better understanding of complex interactions within the system.

+---
 layout: center
 class: text-center
 mdc: true
 ---

 # "Why is the system behaving this way?"